krishnadevz/100DaysOfCode/README.md

 ## Note

-* If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Twitter: [@ka11away](https://twitter.com/ka11away)
+* If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to Alex on Twitter: [@ka11away](https://twitter.com/ka11away) and me to [@krishnadevz](https://twitter.com/krishnadevz)
 * If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) and forking it :)